CHAPTER 22. CRIME AND PUNISHMENT

 Unfortunately, the judge was also anti-physician in his attitude.
 He commended the jury on their decision and bawled out the doctor.
 This judgment undermined the confidence of other patients of the doctor.
 It caused a domino effect and another suit was brought against her right after that.
 The same year she was recognized as the "The Woman Doctor of the Year" award for her contributions to the Science of medicine and surgery.

-Flawed to Perfection
+Flawed to perfection

 The judiciary, as it now exists, is in the grip of dialectic materialism.
 Judges proclaim that the system protects the innocent from improper incarceration.
 In contrast it certainly does not protect the innocent from more attacks, and it certainly protects the criminal from justifiable imprisonment.

 It should be against the law for a lawyer to knowingly defend a guilty person.
 His job should be to be sure that all the proper steps of the law be taken.
 If, say the criminal has confessed to a crime, but the defending lawyer feels that the person is trying to take the rap for another person, he should state his feeling and go on to try to show this flaw.
 If he knowingly should try to get off a guilty person, he should be barred from the practice of law, and be liable himself.
+Police officers and detectives should be compensated for bringing in live criminals: A bounty system.
+From the bounty should be subtracted set amounts for improper procedures, but the case should not be thrown out of court because of them.

 Once a person is convicted by the jury system for a felony or worse, the case should be reviewed by professionals, people who have an experienced appreciation of evidence.
 With modern Scientific methods the criminal should lose all rights concerning self-incrimination.
 That law was written when the only alternative was to beat the "truth" out of the suspect.
 The criminal should be protected by law from all forms of torture and blackmail.
 He should be subjected to a lie detector, and it should go on the record if he refuses.
 The lie detector should not be relied on for emotional responses alone.
 It should be used to find missing evidence concerning the present crime being considered, and other crimes of which the person is not suspected.
 It is very helpful if it turns up that the suspect has killed other victims.

 All procedures should be to identify types of criminals and not necessarily to solve crimes.
-It could be quite possible to identify a criminal without knowing any of his crimes.

 Once past the jury, a criminal psychologist should be assigned to every case.
 His job should be to determine if the evidence is adequately thorough and without technical errors.
 The criminal should be put on the polygraph and schizoid qualities could be investigated.
 Does he feel sexually inadequate?
 Does he react unduly to a put-down?
 Is he monoistic?
 Is he an alcoholic and/or hooked on other drugs?
 Is he a profligate and a philanderer?
 How does the criminal feel about other types of crimes?
 It should be remembered that robbery, assault, and rape go together.